PaystackHQ/paystack-music-api/README.md

 ## Description

-The Paystack Music Slack Bot is an integration built by our very own @onyekachi.
+The Paystack Music Slack Bot is an integration built by our team at Paystack.
 It's responsible for all the wonderful playlists we're now sharing with the world every month at [Paystack Music](<[https://paystack.com/music/](https://paystack.com/music/)>)

 ## How it works